Higher National Certificate (HNC) in Music Performance (Professional Practice)

 We have developed ‘CoLab’ to make the best use of our industry specification resources so that you can work within integrated creative teams to fulfil your brief – this could be dancers, musicians, actors, composers/arrangers, production arts specialists, technical theatre practitioners and media.

-This programme has a dual progression opportunity – onto a level 6 programme with one of our partner institutions or straight out into the industry.
+After completing your HND you have the option for a dual progression opportunity – onto a level 6 programme with one of our partner institutions or straight out into the industry.

 We will enhance your entrepreneurial spirit and channel it into developing your own business model.
 You will develop the know-how to set up and sustain your own enterprise, from applying for funding to completing your tax return.
 Don’t consider your second year as your last year of education, think of it as your first year in the industry.